AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 - `2` is an eighth: `0.125rem`.
 - ... and so on.

 But if you need to express any other value in rems—like odd numbers or very large numbers—you'll need to do the math by hand, convert it with CSS `calc`, or use a preprocessor like Sass.
-Alternatively, you can make your life easier using a trick with a root font size of 62.5%.
+Alternatively, you can use a math trick that sets the root font size to 62.5%.
+Let's look at how and why this works.

+{% aside %}
+In general, I don't recommend using this technique.
+Still, I think it's useful to understand how it works in case you encounter it in the wild.
+{% endaside %}

 {% include "toc.md" %}

 ## Setting the Root Font Size to 62.5%

-Many designs and code bases use multiples of two for their spacing and font size scales (usually for convenience and even divisibility).
+Many designs use multiples of two for their spacing and font size tokens, usually for convenience and even divisibility.
 Since `16` happens to be a multiple of two, it's quite straightforward to translate an even pixel value into rems: `8px` is `0.5rem`, `4px` is half that (`0.25rem`), and so on, all the way down to `1px` (`0.125rem`).

 Where it gets a little trickier is if you need to use rems to express larger numbers or odd values.
 For example, `5px` in rems is `0.3125rem`.
 This isn't *super* difficult to work out by hand, but it's becoming slightly more involved.
-Instead, it would be nice if we could think in pixels but also reap the benefits of using rems.
+Instead, it would be nice if we could think in pixels while still reaping the benefits of rems.

 Humans are better at thinking in tens since we're familiar with the decimal (base-10) number system.
-If `1rem` were equal to `10px` in some alternative reality, we could easily translate any pixel amount to rems by dividing it by `10`.
+If `1rem` were equal to `10px`, we could easily translate any pixel amount to rems by dividing it by `10`.
 So `12px` would be expressed as `1.2rem`, `24px` would be `2.4rem`, and so on.
 We would no longer need to divide by `16`.

 But the root font size of browsers *isn't* `10px`—it's `16px`!
 So how can we *make* the root font size be `10px`?
 Well, one way we could do this is by setting the root font size in pixels: